Practical advice on ISO 9001:2015 Clause 7.1.6

 The persons of the organization and their experience are the foundation of organizational knowledge.
 This knowledge is or can be used to achieve the organization's quality objectives or its intended results.

-Capturing and sharing such experience and knowledge can generate synergies leading to the creation of new or updated organizational knowledge.
+Capturing and sharing such experience and knowledge can generate synergies, creating new or updated organizational knowledge.

 Why was the Organizational Knowledge requirement introduced?